franc136/2022_Cyclistic_Case_Study/README.md

 Member Riders:
 1. Took more rides than casual riders, but on average, rode for shorter amounts of time.
-2. Ride more often on weekdays and use both electric bikes and casual bikes consistently.
+2. Ride more often on weekdays and use electric and classic bikes consistently.
 3. Took the bulk of their rides during the months of May-Oct.
-4. Had the greatest concentration of rides taken from start stations in proximity to transportation hubs/lines and employment/education centers.
+4. Had the greatest number of rides taken from start stations near transportation hubs/lines and employment/education centers.

 Casual Riders:
 1. Took fewer rides than member riders, but on average, rode for longer amounts of time.
 2. Ride more often on weekends and use electric bikes more frequently than classic bikes.
-3. Took the bulk of rides during the months of May-Oct, with very few in Q1 and Q4.
+3. Took the bulk of their rides during the months of May-Oct, with very few in Q1 and Q4.
-4. Had the greatest concentration of rides taken from start stations in proximity to the lakefront and tourist attractions.
+4. Had the greatest number of rides taken from start stations near the lakefront and tourist attractions.

 #### Why Would a Casual Rider Buy an Annual Membership?

-1. Since casual riders take longer rides but less frequently than members, one reason to purchase an annual membership would be to cost-effectively take more bike rides in Chicago.
+1. Since casual riders take longer rides but less frequently than members, one reason to purchase an annual membership would be to take more bike rides in Chicago cost-effectively.
 2. With member riders often using the service associated with commuting, casual riders could benefit from purchasing an annual membership if they would like to start commuting to work via bicycle.
-3. A casual member would benefit from purchasing an annual membership if they would like to explore other neighborhoods of Chicago other than areas they frequent or live in.
+3. A casual rider would benefit from purchasing an annual membership if they would like to have greater access to transportation across more areas of the city when compared to classic modes of public transit (L-train and bus.)
+4. Casual riders looking to exercise more often, would benefit from purchasing an annual membership by taking more bicycle trips and using electric bicycles less frequently.

 #### Digital Marketing Campaign Recommendations

 1. With the bulk of casual riders, riding near the lakeshore/tourist locations, a digital campaign would need to target casual riders that either live in Chicago or near the city, as it is unlikely that a traveling tourist will buy an annual membership.
 To target these customers, Cyclistic could run geo-targeted ads focusing on the collar counties of Chicago where the bulk of the suburbs exist.
 Within the city of Chicago, digital outdoor advertising could be targeted along the lakeshore and at popular tourist attractions where the base of casual riders rent bicycles.
 Messaging for this campaign would focus on exploring other less popular but notable neighborhoods and destinations in Chicago, outside the scope of typical tourist locations.
 This would encourage suburban casual riders to visit the city more often and justify the cost of purchasing an annual membership by taking more rides.
-Additionally, the same campaign messaging would encourage Chicago resident casual riders to take more rides and provide a reason to upgrade their Cyclistic membership.
+The same campaign messaging would also encourage Chicago resident casual riders to take more rides and provide a reason to upgrade their Cyclistic membership.

-2. A major draw for casual riders to switch to an annual membership would be if they were looking to use a bicycle to commute to work.
+2. A significant draw for casual riders to switch to an annual membership would be if they were looking to use a bicycle to commute to work.
 To target new bicycle commuters, Cyclistic could run a digital advertising campaign with digital outdoor advertising at bus shelters and L-train station platforms/display ads in L-cars.
 Messaging could focus on avoiding downtime waiting for transportation and emphasize the flexibility and freedom of commuting on one's own time via a bicycle.

 3. To target seasonal dropoff casual riders, Cyclstic could run a digital campaign with seasonal membership promotions occurring in the spring and fall.
 Spring promotions would help to boost Q2 membership conversions before the peak ridership season, while time-sensitive year-end fall promotions could help kickstart membership sales for the following year.